 How much weight can a gaming desk hold?

-Naturally, gaming setups are as heavy as they are elaborate, especially If you’re going for a triple monitor configuration.
+Naturally, gaming setups are as heavy as they are elaborate, especially if you’re going for a triple monitor configuration.
 So, before investing in a new surface, it’s important to calculate exactly how much weight you need your desk to bear.
-Thankfully, specialist gaming desks are usually designed to hold their ground when it comes to heavy equipment, with options like Thermaltake’s Battlestation boasting support for up to 150kg, and the Secretlab Magnus handling around 100kg.
+Specialist gaming desks are usually designed to hold their ground when it comes to heavy equipment, with options like Thermaltake’s Battlestation boasting support for up to 150kg, and the Secretlab Magnus handling around 100kg.